I, Robot (video game): Reception

 Approximately 750–1,000 units of I, Robot were created; few have been confirmed to exist today.
 The arcade cabinets have since become rare collectibles, with Dave Theurer's involvement being a selling point among collectors.

 The arcade game received mixed reviews upon release.
 Play Meter published two reviews in its December 1984 issue.
 Gene Lewin rated the dedicated arcade cabinet 2 out of 10, but raised it to 7 if released as a conversion kit.
 The review praised the "unusual" colorful graphics and originality, but said "it lacks the excitement necessary to make it a top earning game" and that an "average player will not be very interested in I, Robot."
 Roger C. Sharpe rated it three hashes, with praise for the "new 3-D raster video animation system" and execution, stating it "won't be a sure-fire sensation, but it does exhibit "sleeper" qualities."
 Clare Edgeley of Computer and Video Games magazine reviewed the game in March 1985, stating that the "graphics are perhaps the most unusual of any arcade game around" but is nevertheless "a cubist's delight."
 She also said the ability to change angles is a "nice" touch.
 In 1991, Mean Machines placed it on its wishlist for arcade games to appear on consoles, believing the Super Famicom would do that game justice.
 In 2001, author John Sellers described I, Robot as a "near miss" because of its strong release that didn't gain enough popularity.
 He further praised the game, calling it enjoyable and influential.

 Author David Ellis in 2004 listed it as one of the "notable classics" of its time, calling it "quirky".
 In 2008, Guinness World Records Gamer's Edition listed it as the number ninety arcade game in technical, creative and cultural impact, citing its innovative 3D graphics.
 Gamasutra placed I, Robot on its "20 Atari Games" list, saying that "This is the kind of brilliance Atari could field in its halcyon days".
 The game has been cited as the first arcade game to use 3D filled-polygon graphics, and holds a Guinness World Record for the milestone.
 IGN.com's Levi Buchanan and Craig Harris included I Robot to their "Dream Arcades" articles.

 A rumor persisted that Atari shipped 500 unsold units to Japan with instructions to dump the units into the ocean at the halfway point.
 Atari employee Rusty Dawe dispelled this rumor as a "total myth" in a 2009 interview, adding "I would have LIKED to dump [the] I, Robot controls into the ocean [as they were a] total nightmare.
 But that didn't happen either."

-Remake
+Legacy

-A remake of the game was announced on February 12, 2025.
-The remake is being developed by Llamasoft, whose founder and game director Jeff Minter worked with Atari in the past.
+A remake of the game was announced on February 12, 2025 and released on April 17, 2025 for Windows, Atari VCS, Nintendo Switch, PlayStation 4, PlayStation 5, PlayStation VR2, and Xbox Series X and Series S. It was developed by Llamasoft, whose founder, Jeff Minter, worked with Atari in the past.